reactive-react/xreact/docs/src/main/tut/Get-Started.md

 `Counter` is product(x) of `plan` and `CounterView`, which means it can react to `Intent` as it's plan, and update `CounterView`

 `<X></X>` will provide a `intent$` instance.

+## Type Safe Counter

+If you are TypeScript user and want to enjoy a type safe counter app, it's simple to do so since Xreact is written 100% in TypeScript.

+<iframe src="https://www.webpackbin.com/bins/-KsSYQVTkFjd_MQon3b9" frameborder="0" width="100%" height="500"></iframe>